iTwin/itwinjs-core/docs/presentation/Advanced/DefaultBisRules.md

-# Default BIS Presentation Rules
+# Default BIS presentation rules

 iTwin.js delivers a supplemental presentation ruleset that gets automatically merged into all presentation rulesets that support BisCore ECSchema.
 The ruleset provides default behavior for various BIS types: Elements, Models, etc.

-## Label Overrides
+## Label overrides

 Label override rules are used when we calculate ECInstance display labels for trees, property grid and other components.
 Below is the algorithm for calculating the labels.